 Huge 2 piece brain-like piece of Andamooka Matrix opal.
 Was shown to me by miner...if interested I can check on price.

 9/16/17 Left Port Pirie later than I had planned.
 Stopped at a Greek roadside fruit stand and restaurant “Harry’s Homemade Foods and fruits”.
 It’s my stop on every trip down to Adelaide from CP.
 They grow their own olives and also make their own olive oil…which I always buy for the trip home.
-And Harry’s also has a good selection of smoked and picked fish (my favorite is their smoked fish).
+And Harry’s also has a good selection of smoked and pickled fish (my favorite is their smoked king fish).
 But this time I decided to have breakfast at their in-house restaurant.
 What a feast…bacon, sausage, grilled tomato and 2 eggs on toast (it’s an Australian thing to serve eggs on toast).
 It was almost more than I could eat…well almost.

 Left Harry’s with a full tank of gas and stomach…no lunch necessary.
 Bought a couple apples and huge tangerines if I got hungry along the drive.
 Saw many, many dead ‘roos along the way and 2 dead emus (rare to see emu roadkill…must be smarter than ‘roos…or less common).
 I’d heard it had been a dry winter in SA and ‘roos eat the roadside grasses that grow from the moisture preserved under the bitumen.
 Other than dead animals it was an uneventful trip and I made it into CP around 4:30pm.